 TheMuseumsLab is supported by the German Academic Exchange Service (DAAD), the Museum of Natural History in Berlin (Leibniz Institute) and the Master’s programme in Museum Management and Communication at the Berlin University of Applied Sciences (HTW) in close cooperation with the African advisor network The Advisors.
 A large number of outstanding African and European experts are involved, as well as several cultural institutions such as the German Federal Cultural Foundation (KSB), the Cultural Foundation of the Federal States (KSL), the Goethe Institute and the Institute for Foreign Cultural Relations (ifa).

 The programme is funded by the Federal Foreign Office (AA) in close cooperation with the Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Government Commissioner for Culture and the Media (BKM).

-In autumn 2021, the RJM will host three visiting scholars from Nigeria, Cameroon and Ghana as part of the programme:
+In autumn 2021, the RJM hosted three visiting scholars from Nigeria, Cameroon and Ghana as part of the programme:

 Yachilla Mustapha, Paule Clisthène Dassi Koudjou and Mark Seyram Amenyo-Xa

 For more information on TheMuseumsLab programme in 2021, please visit the official project page: www.themuseumslab.org